 Yes, some of them as many of my clients have proper jobs during the week!
 And no, I keep the price the same regardless.
 However, availability may be limited.

-In Newton Abbott in Devon, with easy train links, easy parking, and nearby shops
+In Newton Abbott in Devon, with easy train links from all over the UK

 You do 100%, although if I’ve had a hand in helping write the song I’d appreciate the appropriate writer’s share when you register with PRS.

 Difficult to predict; I like to get on with it, but also complete tracks to a high standard!
 I can often get much of one song recorded in one day, but we will generally need another half day to finish it off properly.

 There is a great village cafe, pub and shop

 They are all kept, backed up to two or three different drives.
 I make no guarantee though, and if you want something remixed three years later I can’t promise all the plugins will still work!